-In the House of Representatives, Congressman Sarbanes has been appointed to the Committee on Energy and Commerce where he serves on the House Subcommittee on Environment and Climate Change and where he serves as Vice Chair of the House Subcommittee on Health.
+Congressman Sarbanes has been appointed to the House Committee on Energy and Commerce where he serves on the House Subcommittee on Environment and Climate Change and where he serves as Vice Chair of the House Subcommittee on Health.

 Serving on the Energy and Commerce Committee gives Congressman Sarbanes the opportunity to be at the forefront of debate on some of the most important issues facing Americans today.
 Because of its broad jurisdiction, the Energy and Commerce Committee is considered an exclusive committee, which prevents members from serving on any other committees without special permission from the Democratic Caucus.

 Jurisdiction of the House Energy and Commerce Committee includes:

 - Biomedical research and development;

 - Health and health facilities (except health care supported by payroll deductions);

 - Exploration, production, storage, supply, marketing, pricing and regulation of energy resources, including all fossil fuels, solar energy and other unconventional or renewable energy resources;